SHOWCASE SUCCESS

 A brief word from Jacob

-A year ago & change, I had a very peculiar dream about an ill-advised project.
-In it, a couple dozen kids from all corners of town and life took the stage for a project that was uniquely our own, and controlled solely by the vision of our creatives rather than anyone else's.
-There'd be no fees, no restrictions on submissions, no pressure to deliver the performance of the century: the point of it would be the project in itself rather than the stardom benefit of any individual.
-Of course, there would be a benefit for everyone involved, as I'm sure the theater students of Tucson could gain immensely from having a sandbox of our own in this fashion, where the sole inhibitor to our artistic desires as actors, playwrights, directors, and, God help me, producers would be our own talents and whatever shoestring budget we'd be forced to operate on.
+A year ago, I had an idea for an ill-advised project.
+In this idea, a couple dozen Tucson kids took the stage for a performance that was uniquely our own, as a product of it being controlled solely by the vision of student artists.
+There'd be no fees, no restrictions on submissions, and, importantly, no pressure to deliver the performance of the century: the point of it would be only to do it.
+Of course, aside from that, there would be a benefit for everyone involved, as I thought the theater students of Tucson could learn from having a sandbox of our own to make theater, where the sole inhibitor to our artistic desires as actors, playwrights, directors, and, (God help me) producers would be our own talents and whatever shoestring budget we'd be forced to operate on.

 This presented several issues.
-One, a budget, however tight it must be, is still quite difficult for any teenager to obtain, especially when my sole entrepreneurial skill is acting and talking with people.
-Two, even if I did have the money, it would be a folly to not lose sight of the fact that I am a teenager.
-By any practical measure, when I sent cold offers out to spaces, creatives, and actors for this project, I should have been laughed out of the room on account of the fact that I entered said room in a high school uniform.
-In my thoughts I knew with absolute certainty that this was a pipe dream and that I nor any other teenager would ever be trusted with the faith and the funding to pull this project off.
+One, a budget is difficult for any teenager to obtain.
+Two, even if I did have the money, I am a teenager.
+When I sent cold offers out to venues, creatives, and actors for this project, I expected to be laughed out of the room.
+In my heart of hearts, I knew that this was a pipe dream and that neither I nor any other teenager should ever be trusted with the faith and the funding to pull this project off.

-Yet, this past weekend, the Rigby Theater Company's Young Playwrights Showcase hit the stage at the Catalyst Creative Collective, whose benevolence in lending their space and their extreme kindness to this project cannot be overstated.
+Yet, this past weekend, the Rigby Theater Company's Young Playwrights Showcase hit the stage at the Catalyst Creative Collective, whose kindness in lending their space to this project cannot be overstated.
 I was given a rough upper maximum of a hundred people in the space for each showing.
-In the week that ticket sales were live, we sold out both nights, and two hundred butts in seats had such a collectively profound reaction to the events onstage of that night that our contact at the Catalyst (the incredible Gabe) reported shock hearing it from his office in the back wing of the building.
-I made it a point to run around and shake hands with as many folks as I could; incredibly, most were astounded and took delight in meeting me and the other cast members.
-The most common general sentiment I heard from them was how remarkable it was that "a group of kids pulled this off".
+In the week that ticket sales were live, we sold out both nights, and two hundred butts in seats had such a loud reaction to the events onstage that night that our contact at the Catalyst (the incredible Gabe) messaged me in shock, hearing it from his office in the back wing of the building.
+I made it a point to run around and shake hands with as many folks as I could after the performance; incredibly, most took delight in meeting me and the other cast members.
+Over and over, I heard how remarkable it was that "a group of kids pulled this off".

-Without devaluing the contributions of the kids, who are all incredibly talented individuals and a breeze to work with, I think it's something of a faulty assessment to say it was entirely us.
-In reality, the entire community of individuals in Tucson theater who I've met up to this point backed the project into what it is today.
-Tyler Pierce and the Unity Church of Tucson provided us a killer deal on rehearsal space in their pursuit of supporting local arts.
+Without devaluing the contributions of the kids, who are all incredibly talented individuals and a breeze to work with, it's an unfair assessment to say it was entirely us.
+In reality, the entire community of individuals in the Tucson theater that I've met up to this point has backed the project into the success it became.
+Tyler Pierce and the Unity Church of Tucson provided us our rehearsal space in their pursuit of supporting local arts.
 The consultancy of numerous individuals, including Kaitlin Bertenshaw, Dani Wright, and Ericka Quintero gave us connections we needed to ensure our performance went off without a hitch in the blessing of a venue that we had.
-I've mentioned the Catalyst, whose incredible booking agent Kevin Larkin was extremely amicable.
+I've mentioned the Catalyst, whose incredible booking agent Kevin Larkin was enthusiastic and amicable.
 Parents volunteered to help with ticketing and concessions (Bless your heart, Tanya Buffalo).
-To act as though this project could have thrived in the particular manner it did without the help of these kind individuals would be doing a disservice to their amazing work.
-Thank you all so much.
+The support we received to put on this production was shocking.
+To all who helped: thank you all.

 That's not to say the kids themselves weren't part of that as well.
-I was blessed to receive the talent of kids from up in Marana down to Vail.
-The contribution of time, talent, and effort from every one of our student actors, our directors, technicians, and playwrights was unprecedented.
+I was blessed to receive the talent of student artists from up in Marana, down to Vail.
+The contribution of time, talent, and effort from every one of our student actors, our directors, technicians, and playwrights made the project a reality.
 I'd like all of their names to be recorded here.

 Caroline Lane is Abby Phillips, Elvis Kingman, Nia Lybeck, Brennan Garza, Andrew Coss, Atiyanna Mirza, Melyna Carrillo, Rita Munozcano, and Ethan Miller.